 Humaidan was at the Sitra police station to document the attack as part of his coverage of unrest in the country after pro-reform protests erupted in February 2011, according to the BBC.
 His photographs were published by local opposition sites, including the online newsmagazine Alhadath and the news website Alrasid.

 Police arrested Ahmed Humaidan on December 29, 2012, and charged him with "demonstrating illegally" and "using violence to assault police and damage public properties" during the demonstrations on the island of Sitra, where Humaidan lived, according to news reports.
 Adel Marzouk, head of the Bahrain Press Association, an independent media freedom organization based in London, told CPJ that Humaidan’s photographs had exposed police attacks on protesters during the demonstrations.
 Humaidan’s family said authorities had sought his arrest for months and had raided their home five times to try to arrest him, news reports and the Bahrain Press Association said.

-He was sentenced to 10 years in prison on March 26, 2014, in a trial of more than 30 individuals charged with participating in the attack on the station, according to the Bahrain Center for Human Rights.
+He was sentenced to 10 years in prison on March 26, 2014, in a trial of more than 30 individuals charged with participating in the attack on the station, according to The Associated Press.